MuhammedDemirtas/Gantt-Chart-Planner/README.md

     - Manages task creation, task properties (such as start date, end date), and dependencies.
     - Contains utility functions for saving and loading projects.

+    projects.json:
+    - file holds the names of different projects, which are essentially the titles of the plans being managed within the application.
+It acts as a reference for     all the saved projects, allowing users to easily access and load specific project details when required.
+This helps maintain an organized structure for          project management, ensuring smooth navigation and tracking within the Gantt chart planner.

 License

 This project is licensed under the MIT License.